atulbanwar/JavaScriptAnalyzer/README.md

 # JavaScriptAnalyzer

-The program will read the JavaScript file from the Input folder.
-It will report:
-1. Extra/Missing Curly Brackets
-2. Variables declared but not used
-3. Functions called but not declared
-4. Single line if/else statements
+__Duration__: Mar 2017 - Apr 2017

+__Description__: The application accepts a JavaScript file as an input and reports 'extra/missing curly brackets', 'variables declared but not used', 'functions called but not declared', and 'single line if/else statements'.

+__Technologies__: C#

+__Role__: Software Developer

+__Responsibilities__:
+- To gain understanding of JavaScript language syntax.
+- To come up with a design pattern which can understand the scope of a declared variable, functions and code blocks.
+- To implement the application in a modular way and integrate all the modules together.

-Steps to run program:
+__Steps to run program__:
-1. Open the program using Visual Studio
+- Open the program using Visual Studio
-2. Add a JavaScript file to the 'Input' folder
+- Add a JavaScript file to the 'Input' folder
-3. Build and run the program.
+- Build and run the program.

+__Contributors__: Atul Banwar